codesilva/codesilva.github.io/_drafts/codeminer-a-2025-in-community.md

+---
+layout: post
+title: "Codeminer42's 2025 Year in Review: Community & Open Source"
+---

 In 2025, Codeminer42 was proudly involved in several community initiatives, from sponsoring conferences to contributing to open source projects.
 Here's a quick recap of our community involvement last year:

 ## Conference Speaking and Sponsorships

-we belive that fostering the community is beneficial for everyone.
+We believe that fostering the community is beneficial for everyone.
 In 2025 we sponsored and participated in conferences in Brazil and abroad:

 # Ruby and Rails Conferences